 Pictures of insignia on this website are taken from items which were owned by Ian G Kelly (Militaria) at the time the picture was taken.
 The images are to help you identify the item and might not be of the exact items that you receive.
 The item you receive will be very similar (perhaps even the exact item shown in the picture).

 Images and text are copyright © Ian G Kelly (Militaria).

 We are not tailors or outfitters, but sell insignia for collectors, who do not necessarily want fastenings.
-Due to established practice and customer preference, our stock is sold without fastenings such as back-plates, clutch-grips, split pins (cotter pins) or shoulder shanks for screw-fit buttons, however these are (usually) available separately.
+Due to established practice and customer preference, our stock is sold without fastenings such as back-plates, clutch-grips, split pins (cotter pins) or receiver shanks for screw-fit buttons, however these are (usually) available separately.